 Today there are about 20,000 northern white rhinos across the world with few numbers held in captive breeding.

 The main threats include illegal poaching and trade of their horns; many have been killed specifically to get horns used for medial purposes among Asians.

 Civil wars and conflicts in Chad, democratic republic of Congo were responsible for their extinction in those countries.
 For more than two decades of fighting the northern white rhinos were caught up in the middle and killed mercilessly.

 Habitat loss and destruction due to human encroachment on their habitat ecosystems especially in Kenya has forced conservationists to create projects of captive breeding of the species intended to increase their numbers.

 Travelers on a safari to east Africa can see the northern white rhino at the Ol pejeta conservancy central Kenya where they are protected by armed rangers.

 The Ethiopian Wolf

-The Ethiopian wolf is endemic to the Ethiopian highlands and is critically endangered carnivore which is slender and long legged.
+The Ethiopian wolf is endemic to the Ethiopian highlands, near the Danakil Depression, and is critically endangered carnivore which is slender and long legged.
 The Bale Mountains as part of the Ethiopian highlands is a place known to habit the last surviving populations of the Ethiopian wolf.
 They live in arid rocky areas with scrubs at a high altitude of above 3,000 meters above the sea level which defines how small their habitat rage is.